It starts out so quiet, so innocent.

 Get up 1.5 hours earlier than normal.
 If you are already getting up at 4, don't shake your head in disgust.
 This plan isn't for you.
 For those who normally get up at 6 or 6:30 am, start getting up at 4:30 or 5.
 Stumble to the coffee pot (which you loaded the night before) and hit the “go” button.

 While the coffee is brewing, go take a quick shower and wake up.
-Head back to the coffee, grab a cup and sit down at your computer and books (which you also set up the night before).
+Head back to the coffee, grab a cup and sit down at your computer (which you also set up the night before).

 Study for an hour.

 Notice that checking your e-mail, social media, sports news apps, or news was nowhere in this sequence.

 Did you really sacrifice an hour and a half of sleep to check Instagram?

 Need a timer?
 The one on the microwave will do.